PeterCoppens/dman/docs/source/gallery/fundamentals/index.rst

 :orphan:

-Design patterns
+Fundamentals
 ==============================

-Below is a gallery of examples
+Below is a gallery of examples illustrating the fundamental components within ``dman``.
+If you want to use the package to its fullest extend this is a good read.

 .. raw:: html